mbruton0426/GalicianSRL/README.md

 ```bash
 python [model_name].py
 ```
 Python scripts are named using the following convention: [finetuning_language]_[pretraining_language]_[base_model]. finetuning_language can appear as "gal" for Galician or "spa" for Spanish. pretraining_language can appear as "en" for English, "pt" for Portuguese, "sp" for Spanish, or some combination of the three. base_model can appear as "mBERT" or "XLM-R" each refering to their respective base model.
+The Spanish model scripts produce both the Spanish model for which they are named, and their dependant Galician model.